un33k/django-freshly/README.md

 Performance:
 =================
-The application is a perfect tool for the front-end designers during the development.
+The application is a perfect tool for the front-end designers during development.

 Running the tests